Infants and Late or Not Crawling

 While your infant is on his tummy, try to entice movement with various baby-safe objects placed in his line of vision.
 Perhaps add some musical objects because you might not be aware of any visual issues with your infant, and may want to get his eyes checked out.

-So check with a pediatric ophthalmologist about any issues with vision.
+So check with a pediatric ophthalmologist about any vision issues.

 Back to crawling: try musical objects to entice your infant to crawl and move across the floor, in case eyesight is an issue, but also there is an attraction to new sounds in infants!